Chapter 9: The Los Angeles Pivot - The Man Who Saw Tomorrow: Mazi Nnamdi Kanu, His Prophecies, and the Unfinished History of a Great Nation

 The Camera Lens

 Los Angeles is a city of illusions, but on September 5, 2015, the scene inside the convention hall was starkly real.
-The air conditioning hummed against the California heat.
+The air conditioning hummed against the California heat that pressed against the windows of the downtown hotel.
 The room was filled with the diaspora elite—doctors, engineers, and academics who had built successful lives in America but left their hearts in the East.
+Name tags clipped to lapels identified attendees from Houston, Atlanta, New York, and London.
+The scent of expensive cologne mixed with the faint aroma of coffee from the refreshment table.

 The Camera Lens focuses on the faces in the crowd.
-They are not militants in the bush; they are grandfathers in suits.
+They are not militants in the bush; they are grandfathers in suits, grandmothers in elegant dresses, professionals who had escaped the chaos of Nigeria only to find themselves drawn back into its orbit.
 Yet, as Kanu speaks, nodding heads replace skeptical glances.
 He is not selling them a dream of development anymore; he is selling them the necessity of self-defense.
+The transformation is visible: from a room of cautious diaspora leaders to a congregation of potential financiers of a cause that had just crossed a line.

 Section 1: The World Igbo Congress (Sept 2015): Asking for guns